microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 1. **Navigate** to your Power BI workspace.

 2. **Click** on one of the dashboards you created.
-Eg. ADX Dashboard.
+Eg. CEO Dashboard May.

 	![Navigate and Click.](media/power-bi-report-24.png)